WeiDai-David/2025CVPR_GGEUR/README.md

 Following standard cross-domain work:

-- Each client is assigned one domain.
+- Each domain is assigned one client.
-- Data is randomly partitioned based on a predefined ratio.
+- Data is randomly partitioned based on ratio used in prior work.
+- For datasets without explicit training and test splits, we follow the ratio used in prior work.

 #### Run Script